mmistakes/minimal-mistakes/_docs/14-utility-classes.md

 {% include base_path %}
 {% include toc icon="gears" title="Utility Classes" %}

-Using the Kramdown Markdown rendered with Jekyll allows you to add [block](http://kramdown.gettalong.org/quickref.html#block-attributes) and [inline attributes](http://kramdown.gettalong.org/quickref.html#inline-attributes).
-This is nice if you want to add styling to text and image, and still write in Markdown.
-As of v3 Kramdown is also the default for `jekyll new` sites and those hosted on GitHub Pages.
+Using the Kramdown Markdown renderer with Jekyll allows you to add [block](http://kramdown.gettalong.org/quickref.html#block-attributes) and [inline attributes](http://kramdown.gettalong.org/quickref.html#inline-attributes).
+This is nice if you want to add custom styling to text and image, and still write in Markdown.

-**Not Using Kramdown?** That's OK.
-The following classes can still available when used with standard HTML.
+**Jekyll 3:** Kramdown is the default for `jekyll new` sites and those hosted on GitHub Pages.
+Not using Kramdonw?
+That's OK.
+The following classes are still available when used with standard HTML.
 {: .notice--warning}

 ## Text Alignment